 Counseling psychology is a professional specialty area within the science and profession of health service psychology.
-The specialty emerged shortly after World War II, encompassing concepts and procedures from the vocational guidance, mental hygiene, and mental measurement movements.
+The specialty emerged shortly after World War II, encompassing concepts and procedures from vocational guidance, mental hygiene, and mental measurement movements.
 Students who complete the Counseling Psychology (CP) Program develop comprehensive knowledge and skills in core areas of scientific psychology, psychological inquiry, and the professional practice of psychology.
-Upon graduation, students accept a wide variety of entry-level positions in higher education (academic departments or counseling centers), hospital and medical settings, community mental health centers and agencies, managed care organizations, departments of corrections, private agencies, and business and organizational settings and that address the needs of a diverse clientele.
+Upon graduation, students accept a wide variety of entry-level positions in settings such as higher education (academic departments or counseling centers), hospital and medical settings, community mental health centers and agencies, managed care organizations, departments of corrections, private agencies, and business or organizational environments, addressing the needs of diverse clientele.